 with the type of GPU in your target

 nodes.
-Can be one of the following:
+This can be one of the following:

 nvidia-h100-mega-80gb